RobustPerception/azure_metrics_exporter/README.md

 `active_directory_authority_url` is AzureAD url for getting access token.
 `resource_manager_url` is Azure API management url.

-Theese parameters are in the confoguration because of the differences between national clouds (e.g. AzureChina cloud has another endpoints).
+These parameters are in the configuration because of the differences between national clouds (e.g. AzureChina cloud has another endpoints).
 You can find ednpoints for national clouds [here](http://www.azurespeed.com/Information/AzureEnvironments)

 `azure_resource_id` and `subscription_id` can be found under properties in the Azure portal for your application/service.